Adrenal Body Type and Adrenal Hormones

-I remember one night I experienced torture laying there all night long with not able to even sleep for one minute.
-As I counting down the hours from 12:00, 1:00am, 2:00am, 3:00am…hoping I would drift off - it was terrible because the next day, I had to be my best and work all day long.
+I remember one night I experienced torture laying there all night long, not able to even sleep for one minute.
+As I was counting down the hours from 12:00, 1:00am, 2:00am, 3:00am…hoping I would drift off - it was terrible because the next day, I had to be at my best and to work all day long.

 Tolerance to stress

-This physical adrenal problem can definitely affect your mental state just like a low blood sugar issue.
+This physical adrenal problem can definitely affect your mental state just like when having a low blood sugar issue.
 Try to go shopping with your kids when they are hungry and tired.

 They say they are multi-taskers, but in reality, they are just dispersed with their attention all over the place.
-They don’t feel as productive because the incomplete projects lack of follow-through.
+They don’t feel as productive because the incomplete projects lack the follow-through.

-Their thoughts come in like pop corn not linear sequitur thought patterns.
+Their thoughts come in like popcorn, not linear sequitur thought patterns.
 They have a hard time concentrating and feel a bit elsewhere.
-The reason they procrastinate and do things out of necessity is because they lost their focus and concentration mojo.
+The reason they procrastinate and do things out of necessity is because they lose their focus and concentration mojo.

 Excessive worry and anxiety are common with adrenal weakness due to the adrenaline stress response (fight or flight).

 Flight or fight is a reaction to a stress situation, but when you’re stuck in stress, you feel the flight (running away) or fight (attacking) too often even when there is no tiger in the room.